 Does Draft Beer Have More Calories?

 A pint of draft beer has up to 182 calories.
 This is a bit more calories than what light beer contains.
-However, draught beer has 15% fewer calories than bottled beer.
+However, draft beer has 15% fewer calories than bottled beer.
+Overall, when you’re choosing beer as your beverage, you’ve got to commit to a few calories, no matter which type of beer you drink.

 What Is Beer on Tap?
 Tap the Kegs!